TodePond/TodePondDotCom/wikiblogarden/academia/natural-code/submitted/readme.md

 [Jonathan Edwards](https://alarmingdevelopment.org/) told me (and all of us) to [write a paper](https://www.todepond.com/wikiblogarden/academia/from/the-outside/).
 And, hey, I didn't write a paper, but I did write an essay, with a great friend and mentor of mine.
 It was a huge amount of fun, a huge amount of stress — of lost evenings and weekends — and yet also...

 A huge amount of joy gained.
-All the moments of cross-continent cross-generation collaboration are not ones that I will ever forget.
+All those moments of cross-continental cross-generational collaboration are not ones that I ever plan to forget.
 Not to mention all the things I learned and the skills I practised for the first time.

 Would I recommend this for everyone?
 Certainly not.
 But I would encourage you to dabble, at the very least.
 I truly believe that the most satisfying and rounded work comes from [blending fields](https://www.todepond.com/wikiblogarden/blending/), science, art, academia, and fun and pain and all the rest.